holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> Exit out of Veil-Evasion.
 G>
 G> `/usr/share/veil-output/compiled/payload[n].exe` needs to be encrypted with hyperion, either on a Windows box or Linux with Wine.
-G> hyperion encrypts with a weak 128-bit AES key, which decrypts itself by brute force at the time of execution.
+G> hyperion encrypts with a weak 128-bit AES key, which decrypts itself at the time of execution.
 The command to run is:
 G> `hyperion.exe -v payload.exe encrypted-payload.exe`
 G> We then put the encrypted payload somewhere where Metasploit can access it:
 G> I just copied it back to `/usr/share/veil-output/compiled/encrypted-payload.exe`